DSLsofMath/DSLsofMath/L/SolvedExercises.md

 # Exercises

-TODO: implement solutions for the rest

 Status:

-* 43 Yes  = solution available in the repo
+* 51 Yes  = solution available in the repo
-* 40 TODO
+* 82 TODO = contributions welcome
-* 83 Total number of exercises (2029-01-18)

 Solutions of old exam question are in ../Exam/